Is Mint Mobile's Home Internet a Game-Changer or Just Another Option?

 1 year | $30 | $40 |

 Along with costs, ease of use is imperative.
-Unlike other internet providers, where you have to schedule an installation appointment, then another one for them to bury the line in your yard, Mint Mobile simplifies the process.
-They'll send you a wireless gateway (with expedited shipping) that you plug in, connect your devices and the service is ready to go.
+Unlike other internet providers, with whom you have to schedule an installation appointment, then another for them to bury the line in your yard, Mint Mobile simplifies the process.
+They'll send you a wireless gateway (with expedited shipping) that you plug in, connect your devices, and the service is ready to go.

 How does Mint Mobile's service work?

-Mint offers 5G internet connection through T-Mobile's network.
-That means before signing up for service, you'll want to check T-Mobile's coverage map to ensure you'll receive the higher speeds.
+Mint offers 5G internet connection through T-Mobile's network, meaning before signing up for service, you'll want to check T-Mobile's coverage map to ensure you'll receive the higher speeds.

 Next, you'll want to see if the service is in your area.
-You can visit Mint Mobile's website and enter your address to see if coverage is available.
+Visit Mint Mobile's website and enter your address to see if coverage is available.
 If it is, you can sign up for service online within minutes.
-Also, if you want to cancel service later on, there are no early termination fees.
+If you want to cancel service later, there are no early termination fees.

 How fast is the network?
 It depends on where you live.
-Mint Mobile says you can experience download speeds between 133-415 Mbps, with upload speeds of 12-55 Mbps.
-The download speeds are comparable to what you probably receive through your service provider now.
+Mint Mobile says you can experience download speeds from 133 to 415 megabits per second (Mbps), with upload speeds of 12 to 55 Mbps.
+The download speeds are comparable with what you probably receive through your service provider now.

-How does Mint Mobile compare to other internet providers?
+How does Mint Mobile compare with other internet providers?

-Here's a breakdown of how Mint Mobile's home internet compares to other services:
+Here's a breakdown of how Mint Mobile's home internet compares with other services:

 Provider | Price | Download speed | Usage before speeds throttle |